SneiGee/sneigee/README.md

 </p>

-> I’m a software engineer specializing in building Web Applications and software development.
+> I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
 For the frontend I love building Software and Web App using Angular & ASP.NET Core (Blazor or MVC / Razor Pages).
 As for the backend, I work with ASP.NET Core WebAPIs following Clean Architecture Principles.
 >
+> Am building my start-up project.
+It is a music ear training application that helps users to develop their ability to identify musical notes, chords, and intervals by ear.
-> Am building my personal awesome blog where i will be sharing my knowledge and whatever I've learned.
+> Am also building my personal awesome blog where i will be sharing my knowledge and whatever I've learned.
 My Blog will contains more than 100 Detailed Articles (linked to Github Repositories) around Microsoft Technologies
 <!-- > I am an active blogger too, where I share whatever I've learned.
 My Blog contains over 60 Detailed Articles (linked to Github Repositories) around Microsoft Technologies that brings me around 80,000 Monthly readers. -->

 #### 💻 Open Source Contributions